denten-books/plain-text/0-intro.md

 "reconsider and reconstruct" those outcrops that in retrospect impoverish culture, to "learn and start again," and to retain the "prospect of liberation" [@winner_autonomous_1978, 335].

-[^ln0-amazon]: The retailer has since introduced a program that allows for limited sharing of materials, restricted by time and geography.

 To these ends, *Plain Text* tells a story of a major morphological shift affecting cultural production, particularly as it relates to the mechanics of